Core-periphery structure in networks: a statistical exposition: Introduction

-Despite the extensive scientific literature on networks, statistics has, arguably, played a relatively small role in the rapidly growing field of network science.
-This is particularly conspicuous in light of the fact that the statistical perspective is a key component of data-driven network science.
+Statistics is a key component of today's data-driven science of networks.
 Quoting from a high-profile joint editorial in the multidisciplinary journal {Network Science}: ``\textit{Statistics is often defined as the study of data, involving anything from its collection, preparation, and management to its exploration, analysis, and presentation.
-In this view, our definition of network science delineates a subarea of statistics concerned with data of a peculiar format}'' \citep{brandes2013network}.
+In this view, our definition of network science delineates a subarea of statistics concerned with data of a peculiar format}'' \cite{brandes2013network}.
+Fittingly, the last two decades have seen excellent development of the statistical literature on networks, covering several aspects of statistical analysis, such as: data-generating models \cite{hoff2002latent,handcock2007model, noroozi2021hierarchy,senguptapabm}; consistency of estimation \cite{bickel2009nonparametric,zhao2012consistency, lei15}; spectral decomposition \cite{ng2002spectral, von2008consistency, sengupta2015spectral}, anomaly detection \cite{priebe2005scan,kodali2019value,jeske2018statistical}, and hypothesis testing \cite{bickel2016:aa, bhadra2019bootstrap, lovekar2021testing, yanchenko2021}.